Sample Pumpkin Facts and Fun (Grades 3-4) Worksheet

 By Phyllis Naegeli

 1 Pumpkins aren't just for jack-o'-lanterns.
 This member of the squash family that we normally eat as a vegetable is really the world's largest fruit.
-The current world record holder grew a pumpkin that weighed 1,337.6 pounds.
-Now that's a giant fruit!
-They are also quite colorful.
+One person grew a pumpkin that weighed 1,800 pounds.
+Now, that's a giant fruit!
+Pumpkins are also quite colorful.
 Different varieties come in white, yellow, and orange.
+Newer varieties come in dark green, blue, and black.
 The bright orange ones we usually think of are the Connecticut field variety.
-I don't know about you, but I don't think a jack-o'-lantern would be quite the same if it was made from a white pumpkin.
+I don't know about you, but I don't think a jack-o'-lantern would be quite the same if it is made from a white pumpkin.

 3 Pumpkins are nutritious too.
 They are high in vitamin A, vitamin B, and potassium.
 They are low in calories, low in salt, and contain no cholesterol.
 They are used in many recipes.
-Breads, cookies, pies, and soup are made from pumpkins.
-The pilgrims hollowed out pumpkins, added milk, honey, and spices.
-It was then baked in hot ashes making the first pumpkin pie.
-They also used the flowers and leaves in salads.
+Breads, cookies, pies, and soups are made from pumpkins.
+The Pilgrims hollowed out pumpkins, added milk, honey, and spices.
+The pumpkins were then baked in hot ashes, making the first pumpkin pies.
+The Pilgrims also used the flowers and leaves in salads.
 Yes, they are edible too.

 Paragraphs 4 to 5: